amsaren/course_materials/Biocontainers_2021/Tutorials/building_containers_in_sandbox_mode.md

 ```
 The command prompt should now be `singularity>`

+## 3. Installing the software

 If there is a need to make the container as small as possible, we should only
 install the dependencies we need.
 A smaller container will load faster, so this
-can be a considertaion in workflows where the same container is started repeatedly
+can be a considertaion in workflows, where the same container is started repeatedly
 (e.g. once for each input file).
 Usually the size is not that critical, so we may
-opt more for ease of use.
+opt more for ease of installation.

 In this case we install application group "Development tools" that includes
 most of the components we need (C, C++, make), but also a lot of things we